 - It’s worth noting that common to less common Xeomin side effects, like localized pain, swelling, or headaches, usually last within a few days to a week.

-- Medical professionals should explain prompt recognition and treatment that can aid in mitigating these side effects or risks.
+- Medical professionals should explain prompt recognition and treatment that can aid in mitigating these side effects or problems.

 - Clinical studies involving Xeomin injections have demonstrated their safety and effectiveness.